git-pull/website/code_explorer/django-vs-flask-2017.rst

 :meth:`flask:flask.Config.from_envvar` is spiritually similar to ``DJANGO_SETTINGS_MODULE``, but looks can be deceiving.

-The environmental variable you set points to a file, which is interpreted like a module.
+The environmental variable set points to a file, which is interpreted like a module.

 .. caution::